 - We don't know if it works beyond 8 weeks of use

 - Both KSM-66 and Sensoril brands have been studied.

 Ashwagandha vs. Black Seeds

-Nigella sativa (black seeds) are also sometimes advertised to help low functioning thyroid glands.
-At least one study appears to show black seeds can lower TSH levels and reduce thyroid autoantibodies.
+Nigella sativa (black seeds) are also sometimes advertised to help low-functioning thyroid glands.
+At least one study appears to reveal black seeds can lower TSH levels and reduce thyroid autoantibodies.
 That's good.
-So far researchers have not determined whether black seeds are better than ashwagandha.
+So far, researchers have not determined whether black seeds are better than ashwagandha.
 We also don't know if they work better together either.

 Ashwagandha Side Effects

 - Start with less than recommended for the first week or two.